phyletica/ecoevolity/docs/yaml-config.rst

 Giving that pair its own ``EventTimeScaler`` might help in such a case.

 As with the "global" operators, the default settings will likely work fine.
-I recommend you try the defaults first (simply do not specify operator settings), and resort to adjustments if you have poor mixing.
+We recommend you try the defaults first (simply do not specify operator settings), and resort to adjustments if you have poor mixing.

 ***********